Redocly/redocly-cli/docs/installation.md

 Woohoo!
 Your OpenAPI definition is valid. 🎉
 ```

-## Post-installation

-### Set up tab completion
+## Set up tab completion

-To set up tab completion for the terminal, generate the completion script with the command:
+After a successful install, you should set up tab completion for the terminal.
+Generate the completion script using the following command:

 ```shell Command
 openapi completion